Devils Lake (Lincoln County, Oregon)

 Devils Lake is a small lake in Lincoln County, Oregon, United States, along the Oregon Coast.

 It separates the northern part of Lincoln City from the Central Oregon Coast Range.
 It is 1/3 of a mile wide, three miles (5 km) long, and up to 21 ft deep.
-The D River flows from the lake westward to the Pacific Ocean.
-At 120 ft, it once contested with the Roe River in Montana for the title of the "World's Shortest River", until in 2006 the heated debates and technicalities caused the Guinness World Records to no longer recognize the accolade.
+The 120 ft long D River flows from the lake westward to the Pacific Ocean.

-According to Oregon Geographic Names, the name derives from a Native American legend.
-In the legend, a giant fish, giant octopus, or other large marine creature would occasionally surface, much to the dismay of anyone fishing in the vicinity.
+According to Oregon Geographic Names, the name derives from a Native American legend that a giant fish, giant octopus, or other large marine creature would occasionally surface, much to the dismay of anyone fishing in the vicinity.

-The lake is managed by the Devils Lake Water Improvement District.
-The Preservation Association of Devils Lake (PADL) was founded in 1982.
-According to the organization's website, its mission is:

-To correct, protect and preserve the water resources and other natural assets of Devils Lake from misuse and pollution.
-To encourage the improvement of the overall environmental and economic use of the lake as a recreational, scenic asset for all time to the entire Lincoln City area.